 Testing and training

 Run the QR codes and their forms through multiple tests to ensure they work and integrate perfectly with the current system.
-For instance, utilities should test their codes across various devices, such as smartphones, tablets, and operating systems.
+For instance, utilities should test their code across various devices, such as smartphones, tablets, and operating systems.
 Similarly, they should test the performance of their system on both WiFi and cellular networks for an accurate assessment.

 Integration with the current system

-Before switching to the QR service request form for utilities, companies rely on the traditional request system of calls and paperwork.
+Before switching to the QR service request form for utilities, companies relied on the traditional request system of calls and paperwork.
 It is critical that the new system integrates perfectly with the older one and that customer information, like account details and addresses, is populated correctly in the QR form.

 To ensure accuracy, an information sheet can be used to organize and verify customer details before they are transferred into the new system.
 When a customer makes a service request, the CRM system should automatically alert the utility company so that both the utility company and the customer receive real-time status updates.